 - Making copies costs storage dollars.
 Every unique combination of policy-to-user type will require a new copy of the data, which can quickly get out of hand.

 - Writing and managing the code to create the copies is both time- and labor-intensive — another tax on your data teams.
-Additionally, codes can be difficult to change when policies change, adding significant costs in complexity and data teams’ work hours.
+Additionally, codes can be difficult to update when policies change, adding significant costs in complexity and data teams’ work hours.

 - Copies, which are static data snapshots, will always lag behind the raw data and limit analysis.
 Appending updates to copies often isn’t possible based on the privacy technique being used.
 Therefore, data engineers must re-pseudonymize/anonymize the entire source from scratch, costing time and resources.